abdelkimo/or-tools/doc_sources/MANUAL/source/manual/introduction/theory.rst

         :math:`x_{i3}` could take the value :math:`1`.
 Actually, we could replace the inequalities by equalities because we know that every feasible solution must have a queen on each row.
 Later, in the section :ref:`nqueen_implementation_basic_model`, we will provide
-        another model with other variables and constraints.
+        another model with different variables and constraints.

     ..  raw:: latex